autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/calibrating-sensors/lidar-imu-calibration/index.md

 ## Data Collection and Preparation

-For Lidar-Imu calibration, there is a need for a ROS1 bag file which contains `sensor_msgs/PointCloud2` and `sensor_msgs/Imu` messages.
+For Lidar-Imu calibration, there is a need for a ROS 1 bag file which contains `sensor_msgs/PointCloud2` and `sensor_msgs/Imu` messages.
 To obtain good results as a result of the calibration process, you need to move the sensors in all 6 axes (x, y, z, roll, pitch, yaw) while collecting data.